-- The ease in which tricks are performed. - How fluid the overall run is.

-- Making the tricks look easy, clean, and effortless. - The athlete's ability to maintain body and board stability while performing each maneuver. - The athlete's ability to show fluidity by performing maneuvers smoothly and easily. - The landing This is simply how clean the landing was of the trick. - The athlete's ability to perform maneuvers with confidence and with an effortless technique (style) - Perfection Judges are looking for how "clean" or how perfect EACH trick was performed in the passes.
+- The Ease in which tricks are performed. - How Fluid the overall run is. - Making the tricks look easy, clean, and effortless. - Completion of the Trick This is essentially how the trick was performed in the air or on the rail and the rider is in control.
+Control and poise during the middle of a trick shows the rider is confident in that trick and thus it is well executed.
+Control and completion of a trick also means that the rider is performing a trick he/she sets out to complete.
+Example: If a rider attempts to do a 360 and bobbles halfway through the trick and only performs a 180, it shows they are not in control. - The athlete's ability to maintain body and board stability while performing each maneuver. - The athlete's ability to show fluidity by performing maneuvers smoothly and easily. - The Landing This is simply how clean the landing was of the trick. - The athlete's ability to perform maneuvers with confidence and with an effortless technique (style) - Perfection Judges are looking for how "clean" or how perfect EACH trick was performed in the passes.
 Judges look at the approach, the body position, the rotation of the trick, the axis of the body, head position, clean grabs not slaps, and speed to which the trick was performed.
-A rider completing their routine without falling also demonstrates perfection. - The athlete's ability to prove the mastering of a maneuver. - The athlete's ability to show control over body and board with solid grabs; steady landings; lengthy stalls; and proper positioning before, during, and after each maneuver. - Did the rider customize or adapt tricks...make them their own?
+A rider completing their routine without falling also demonstrates perfection. - The athlete's ability to prove the mastering of a maneuver.

+- The athlete's ability to show control over body and board with solid grabs; steady landings; lengthy stalls; and proper positioning before, during and after each maneuver. - Did the rider customize or adapt tricks...make them their own?